bm4cs/bencode.io/content/posts/2025-05-29-clean-architecture.md

 - For saving changes (i.e. mutating) an underlying data store, the **Unit Of Work Pattern** is a good fit, with its abstraction living in the domain model as `IUnitOfWork`.
 - For inter **Entity** interactions, specifically when one entity needs to modify another entity, `private set` properties are too restrictive to permit this.
 An interesting design choice is to leverage `internal set`, which allows types within an assembly to change each others properties.
 In the context of the domain assembly, this is a nice fit.

 ### Application Layer .NET Tips

 - The **Application Layer** can enjoy more concrete couplings to packages such as MediatR and Dapper for example, for concrete `IRequestHandler` and `INotification` implementations.
 - The **Application Layer** will enjoy loose coupling to the **Domain Layer** by adopting CQRS using MediatR.
 - Contravariant generic arguments in C# are specified with the `in` keyword, e.g: `public interface IQueryHandler<in TQuery, TResponse> : IRequestHandler<TQuery, Result<TResponse>>`. **Contravariance** allows you to use a less derived (more general) type than originally specified.
 Meaning its possible to assign an `IQueryHandler<BaseQuery, TResponse>` to a variable of type `IQueryHandler<DerivedQuery, TResponse>`, where `DerivedQuery` inherits from `BaseQuery`.
 - Having the different `ICommand` variations implement a common interface `IBaseCommand`, is useful, for expressing MediatR pipeline subscriptions with generic typing constraints, which will be handy when dealing with cross-cutting concerns.
 Its also just a handy potential maintainablilty point.
 - .NET `record` types in combination with a **Primary Constructors** are an elegant way to represent concrete `IQuery` implementations, which in-turn implement MediatR `IRequest`.
 The (i.e. the requests, not the handlers).
 - `IRequestHandler` implementation should be `internal sealed` to prevent undesirable misuse or extension outside of the **Application Layer** assembly.
 - **Queries** and **Commands** will need to accept and return data respectively.
 These data transport definitions (e.g. `BookingResponse`) should live in the Application Layer, close-by to the query or commands that work with them.
 As this layer will be marshalling the data between queries/commands, these DTO's should be as plain as possible (POCOs), comprising of primtive types and flat non-nested hierarchical structures.
 - CQRS sets out the architectural bluebrint for keeping query and command logic separate.
 Its often desirable to exploit differing techniques for querying the data versus modifying it.
 For example, using a micro ORM like Dapper for fast reads, but leaning into unit of work, repositories and entity framework for managing writes.
 - MediatR provides `IPipelineBehavior` which is an elegant middleware like implementation, that allows you to hook and wrap `IRequest` and `INotification` events as they occur.
 Put these in `Wintermute.Application/Abstractions/Behaviors/`.
 - An incredibly elegant way to integrate cross cutting validation is by combining MediatR pipelines and FluentValidation, see [Validation Pipeline with FluentValidation](#validation-pipeline-with-fluentvalidation).
 TL;DR an `IPipelineBehavior` that applies to only `IBaseCommand` types (i.e. commands not queries), that through dependency injection only receives an applicable collection of `IValidator` implementations.

 ### Infrastructure Layer .NET Tips

 - Create a `Wintermute.Infrastructure` class library.
 The **Infrastructure Layer**, as one of two bottom layers (outer layers of the onion), can leverge the **Application** and **Domain** layers.
 Add a project reference to `Wintermute.Application`.
 - Like the **Application Layer**, will take care of dependency injection concerns that relate to infrastructure.
 Add a top level `DependencyInjection.cs`.
 Using `Microsoft.Extensions.DependencyInjection`, in addition to defining the `this IServiceCollection services` extension method, at this layer will want to bind in externally defined configuration via `IConfiguration`.
 Not a base class library, add a NuGet package for `Microsoft.Extensions.Configuration.Abstractions`.
 - [Wintermute.Infrastructure/ApplicationDbContext.cs](https://github.com/bm4cs/PragmaticCleanArchitecture/blob/master/source/Bookify/src/Bookify.Infrastructure/ApplicationDbContext.cs) the specific `DbContext` implementation already satisfies the `IUnitOfWork` contract out of the box, and can literally be injected as the `IUnitOfWork` implementation `services.AddScoped<IUnitOfWork>(sp => sp.GetRequiredService<ApplicationDbContext>());`
 - Dapper by default doesn't know how to encode `DateOnly` types, a [DateOnlyTypeHandler](https://github.com/bm4cs/PragmaticCleanArchitecture/blob/master/source/Bookify/src/Bookify.Infrastructure/Data/DateOnlyTypeHandler.cs) Dapper `TypeHandler` is used.
-Finally Dapper knows about it at bootstrapping time (for example during DI setup) `SqlMapper.AddTypeHandler(new DateOnlyTypeHandler());`
+Finally Dapper needs to know about it at bootstrapping time (for example during DI setup) `SqlMapper.AddTypeHandler(new DateOnlyTypeHandler());`
--

 ### Presentation Layer .NET Tips

 - Create `Wintermute.Api`, either as a minimal web API or full blown MVC API.
 Add references to the `Wintermute.Infrastructure` and `Wintermute.Application` projects.
 - In API's `Program.cs` where the `WebApplicationBuilder` is bootstrapped and configured, register the **Infrastructure** and **Application** layers DI setup, but calling their respective builder extension methods, `builder.Services.AddInfrastructure(builder.Configuration)` and `builder.Services.AddApplication()` respectively.
 - When dealing with more complex objects in the API's, its important to create a layer of DTO's that glue between the MVC API and **Query** or **Command** that is delegated to internally with the API.
 These simple .NET records should be placed next to the `Controller` classes, so they are nearby, as they are semantically related.
-- In API's that create data, its RESTful to return an HTTP 201, with a `Location` header to the URI of the complimentary API responsible for reading the object.
-MVC provides `CreatedAtAction` for this, for example: `return CreatedAtAction(nameof(GetBooking), new { id = result.Value }, result.Value)`.
+- In API's that create data, its RESTful to return an HTTP 201, with a `Location` header to the URI of the complimentary API responsible for retrieving the object.
+MVC provides `CreatedAtActionResult` to encapsulating this, for example: `return CreatedAtAction(nameof(GetBooking), new { id = result.Value }, result.Value)`.
+- As an outer layer, the presentation is a good candidate for driving the architecture.
+It has concrete configuration i.e. `appsettings.json`, connection strings to DBs, etc. Lifecycle hooks are available here, such as the `IApplicationBuilder` in an MVC web API.
+- Create a collection of extension methods `src\Bookify.Api\Extensions\ApplicationBuilderExtensions.cs`.
+Handy for hooking up exception and logging middleware, and running EF migrations to seed the DB when in development mode.
+- Time to hook up EF migrations and seed data.
+Two recommendations here: (1) The `Bogus` NuGet package for creating synthetic test data, and (2) `dotnet tool install dotnet-ef` for CLI tooling for EF Core, and (3) the `Microsoft.EntityFrameworkCore.Design` NuGet package to the API project which glues up with the EF CLI tools.
+- The `ef` tool must be run in context of the project repsonsible for the migrations, the `Wintermute.Infrastructure`.
+Additionally a `IDesignTimeDbContextFactory<ApplicationDbContext>` implementation needs to exist, which the EF tool will scan for in the assembly.
+This is purely intended as a design time concern, and does not have the overheads of dependency injection or config management, etc. It's common to no-op these runtime concerns, see [ApplicationDesignTimeDbContextFactory.cs](https://github.com/bm4cs/PragmaticCleanArchitecture/blob/master/source/Bookify/src/Bookify.Infrastructure/ApplicationDesignTimeDbContextFactory.cs)
+- Middleware here, is a great way to deal with cross-cutting concerns.

 ## Bonus: Contemporary .NET gems